harborstremio-linux/harbor-linux-builds/README.md

 Beta is the primary channel.
 Each beta release is built from an exact `beta-branch` commit and published once per Harbor version; later commits with the same version do not create another release.
 Stable releases follow upstream Harbor release tags and can be behind beta.
 Releases provide `.deb`, `.rpm`, Flatpak, and an experimental AppImage bundle.
 Flatpak and AppImage build separately, so either can fail without blocking the core packages or the AUR update.

-These are community-maintained builds, not binaries published by the upstream Harbor project.
+These are official Harbor Linux builds.
 The workflow and exact upstream source ref for each build are visible in the [Actions tab](https://github.com/harborstremio-linux/harbor-linux-builds/actions).

 ## Package repository hosting